Proposed $106M access road to Charleston airport could displace dozen-plus homes, businesses

 "It provides better mobility in that area," Turner said.
 "Folks coming and going to the airport are combined with the commuter and Boeing traffic.
 One of the goals is to separate that."

-He also said the new route is more than just a new road to the airport.
+He also said the new route is more than just a new way to reach the airport because it "includes a lot of work on the interstate" with the planned widening of I-526.

-The proposed route, he said, has minimal impact to homes and private property in the area.
-Some of the affected properties have been purchased by developers, some are rental properties and some are vacant lots.
+The proposed route, he said, has minimal impact to homes and private property.
+Some of the affected sites have been purchased by developers, some are rental properties and some are vacant lots.

 "We have already begun some right-of-way acquisition," he said.